 The spirit of innovation and love for music is stronger than ever at Audio Research Corporation (ARC).
 After five decades of ground-breaking engineering, you might think that ARC has pulled out all the stops when designing high-performance audio components, but wait until you hear and see what’s coming up in 2020!

 Founded in 1970 in Minneapolis, Minnesota by William (Bill) Zane Johnson, this year ARC has achieved something that very few high-end audio companies ever do: the company has been in business for 50 years.
 Driven by genuine innovation and performance, rather than a desire to simply introduce new products, today ARC continues to develop true advances in tube audio technologies and circuit designs at its cutting-edge manufacturing facility in Maple Grove, MN.
-Its current portfolio of products includes bespoke vacuum tube amplifiers, preamplifiers, phono stages and CD players – designed for true music lovers.
+Its current portfolio of products includes bespoke vacuum tube amplifiers, preamplifiers, phono stages, and CD players – designed for true music lovers.
 To celebrate its 50th anniversary, ARC will introduce a number of exceptional new components throughout 2020.

 Human beings are genetically attracted to warmth.
-Audio components that recreate natural warmth from recorded music will always sonically triumph units that are cold, unnatural, and sterile sounding.
+Audio components that recreate natural warmth from recorded music will always sonically triumph over units that are cold, unnatural, and sterile sounding.
 The human element deeply embedded within all of us of being innately attracted to organic warmth in sound comes from the physical comfort that real instruments, voices, and sounds bring to life.

 ARC’s vacuum tube audio components shimmer with the sybaritic warmth and caloric incandescence of glowing fireplace embers.
 This ebullient warmth in both sonics and aesthetics innately attracts audiophiles and music lovers to ARC’s gear.